Do you open every email you receive? Neither do hiring managers.

 Keep your email subject line professional; don't use informal words such as “hey” and “howdy.”
 Also, avoid using shorthand or abbreviations if they aren't part of the job title or submission instructions.

-Avoid this: “Howdy Hiring Manager, Joe Smith Applying for Accountant, Houston”
+Avoid this: “Howdy Hiring Manager, Joe Smith for Acct, Houston”

 And do this: “Job Application, Joe Smith Applying for Accountant Position, Houston”